shujiehan/StreamDFP/README.md

 In StreamDFP-2.1.0, we integrate the Multilayer Perceptron (MLP) with the backpropagation into StreamDFP and make StreamDFP to support the evaluation on public SSD datasets at Alibaba.

+In StreamDFP-2.2.0, we integrate the Recurrent Neural Network (RNN) with the backpropagation through time (BPTT) into StreamDFP.

 ## Prerequisite

 - Python3: Please install [numpy](https://numpy.org/) and [pandas](https://pandas.pydata.org/).